DinithiHerath/DinithiHerath/README.md

 ---

 ### 🧑‍💻 About Me
-- 🎓 *Undergraduate Student* in Computer Science at [University Name].
+- 🎓 *Undergraduate Student* in Computer Science at Rajarata University Of Sri Lanka.
 - 🌱 *Currently Exploring:* Android Development, Flask, MySQL, and Video Analysis.
 - 💼 *Passionate About:* Building robust mobile applications, AI-driven solutions, and backend APIs.
 - 🎯 *Goals for 2024:* Enhance expertise in video processing and AI, contribute to open-source projects, and build impactful mobile solutions.